ecabanas/joaquin-webapp/docs/future-developments.md

 ### ===Completed===

+- **Create and Implement a Testing Strategy:**
+    *   **Goal:** Ensure code quality and prevent regressions as the app grows.
+    *   **Implementation:** An initial set of E2E tests using Cypress have been created for critical user flows (Signup, Login, Add Item).
+These are automatically run on every push to the `main` branch via GitHub Actions.
 - **Implement Sharing & Invitations:**
     *   **Goal:** Allow users to securely invite others to their workspace.
     *   **Implementation:** Created a secure, token-based invitation flow.
 An owner can invite a new member via email from the settings page.
 A unique token is generated and stored in Firestore.
 When the new user signs up using the invite link, their account is automatically added to the correct workspace.
 The invite system is now live.